-You will not miss the meat in these Pulled Jackfruit Enchiladas!
-Filled with spiced pulled jackfruit and on a homemade chipotle enchilada sauce.
+Jackfruit and Black Bean Vegetarian Enchiladas have a bold and delicious and satisfying flavor, they are filled with spiced pulled jackfruit and black beans on a bed of homemade chipotle enchilada sauce.
 You can make them vegan or vegetarian, and adjust the heat to your liking!
+You will not miss the chicken in these Pulled Jackfruit Enchiladas.
+Guaranteed!

 Most of you have probably heard/eaten/cooked with jackfruit by now, right?
 My question is, how many of you have actually prepared it from scratch?
 I mean, buying it fresh at the store, prepping it at home and cooking it.
 If you have, you probably know where I'm going with this....

-Removing the flesh is a little bit time consuming, but not a big deal overall.
+Removing the flesh of the Jackfruit is a little bit time consuming, but not a big deal overall.
 Cooking it however, that's where the challenge is.
 And not because it's difficult, or takes a long time.
 It's the SMELL.

 I always thought Durian (jackfruit's almost identical twin) was the smelly one...
 I was totally wrong.
 And I learned that the hard way.
 I could smell it a little bit while prepping it, but it wasn't too bad.
 But the second it hit the pan, OH MY GOODNESS.
 I know I'm more sensitive to smells than most people.
 But believe me when I tell you, this was BAD.
 The best way I can describe is a combination of trash left outside on a hot day and dirty gym clothes.
 And not only it invaded the entire first floor of my house, but it lasted for days.
 I could not get rid of it!

-You will not miss the meat in these Pulled Jackfruit Enchiladas!
+You will not miss the chicken in these pulled jackfruit and black bean vegetarian enchiladas!
 Filled with spiced pulled jackfruit and on a homemade chipotle enchilada sauce.
 You can make them vegan or vegetarian, and adjust the heat to your liking.